asterisk/documentation/docs/Configuration/Channel-Drivers/SIP/Configuring-res_pjsip/Configuring-Outbound-Registrations.md

 contact = sip:my_provider@example.com
 ```

-!!! warning
+/// warning
 Let me reiterate that this is the **bare minimum**.
-If you want calls to and from the provider to actually work correctly, you will want to set a context, codecs, authentication, etc. on the endpoint.
+If you want calls
+to and from the provider to actually work correctly, you will want to

-[//]: # (end-warning)
+set a context, codecs, authentication, etc. on the endpoint.
+///

 Authentication
 ==============